ivanlebanov/taro/tests/helium/README.txt

-The tests in this folder have been written in Python using the Helium API to interact with pages.
+The tests in this folder have been written in Python using the Helium API and the underlying selenium web driver to interact with pages.

 INSTALL
 -------